Tyson Fury vs Dillian Whyte prize money: How much will heavyweights earn for fight?

 Where will it take place?

-Fury and promoter Frank Warren have repeatedly said the fight will take place in the UK – marking the champion’s first contest on home soil since 2018.
+The fight will take place at Wembley Stadium in London, marking Fury’s first contest on home soil since 2018.

-Cardiff and London have been discussed as potential cities to host the fight, with Wembley Stadium on the cards if the English capital is chosen.

 What are the odds?